Last Month at the Supreme Court | April 2026

 Last Month at the Supreme Court Publications

-Statutory interpretation takes center stage in the April edition of Last Month at the Supreme Court®, following the highly publicized oral arguments regarding President Trump’s Executive Order on birthright citizenship and newly issued opinions on the President’s tariffs under the International Emergency Economic Powers Act (IEEPA) and the Federal Arbitration Act (FAA).
-Recent oral arguments covered in this issue include:
+Statutory interpretation takes center stage in the April edition of Last Month at the Supreme Court®, as the Court confronts a series of disputes testing the scope of executive authority, the reach of federal arbitration law, and the limits of constitutional protections in high-stakes regulatory and individual-rights contexts.
+This issue features analysis of the closely watched oral arguments concerning President Trump’s Executive Order addressing birthright citizenship, alongside recent developments under the International Emergency Economic Powers Act (IEEPA) and the Federal Arbitration Act (FAA).

-- Trump v.
-Barbara, in which the Court is primed to answer whether the Fourteenth Amendment permits the Executive to limit the application of birthright citizenship.
+- a case presenting the question whether the Fourteenth Amendment permits the Executive Branch to limit the application of birthright citizenship

-- A case about federal courts’ jurisdiction to confirm or vacate arbitration awards.
+- a case examining the scope of federal courts’ jurisdiction to confirm or vacate arbitration awards

 For more information, please contact Chantel Febus, James Azadian, Kyle Asher, Andrew VanEgmond, Monika Harris, Ryan VanOver, David Ter-Petrosyan, or Sadie Betting.